-Originally the impellers were mass produced using a special casting process but nowadays they are increasingly milled from an aluminum forging alloy, the impeller will then be coated to provide protection against the exhaust gas that is recirculated to reduce the emissions, also on the compression side of the turbocharger there is a blow off valve.
-Essentially in order to stop the compressor stalling when the throttle is closed quickly a electrically operated relief valve opens and the excess pressure in the inlet manifold is bled back into the intake to the turbocharger.
-The maximum possible amount of air that can be drawn through the turbocharger is limited by the air reaching the speed of sound through the narrowest cross section.
-With a petrol engine the flow range of the turbo compressor has to be considerably wider than for a diesel engine as it has to operate behind the throttle butterfly which restricts the amount of air that can reach the engine at idle.
+Originally the impellers were mass-produced using a special casting process but nowadays they are increasingly milled from an aluminium forging alloy, the impeller will then be coated to provide protection against the exhaust gas that is recirculated to reduce the emissions, also on the compression side of the turbocharger there is a blow-off valve.
+Essentially in order to stop the compressor stalling when the throttle is closed quickly an electrically operated relief valve opens and the excess pressure in the inlet manifold is bled back into the intake to the turbocharger.
+The maximum possible amount of air that can be drawn through the turbocharger is limited by the air reaching the speed of sound through the narrowest cross-section.
+With a petrol engine, the flow range of the turbo compressor has to be considerably wider than for a diesel engine as it has to operate behind the throttle butterfly which restricts the amount of air that can reach the engine at idle.

 The part of the turbo that gets it hardest of all is the turbine.
 This has to be able to work from cold to over 1000Â°C and it has to be able to get there in under a minute.
-On Alfa engines the turbine is a smaller version of the compressor turbine, but the gas goes the other way through it, i.e. the exhaust gas comes in radially and exits axially along the line of the shaft.
-The exhaust can be arranged to feed into it in two different ways depending on how you want the turbine to react; you can either use pulse turbo charging or constant pressure turbo charging and broadly speaking as far as we are concerned Alfa generally use pulse turbo charging for petrol engines and constant pressure turbo charging on Diesels.
-With pulse turbo charging the exhaust gas for each cylinder is kept separate for as long as possible before it is fed into the turbine, so that the exhaust gas enters the turbo as separate individual pulses from each cylinder.
+On Alfa engines, the turbine is a smaller version of the compressor turbine, but the gas goes the other way through it, i.e. the exhaust gas comes in radially and exits axially along the line of the shaft.
+The exhaust can be arranged to feed into it in two different ways depending on how you want the turbine to react; you can either use pulse turbocharging or constant pressure turbocharging and broadly speaking as far as we are concerned Alfa generally use pulse turbocharging for petrol engines and constant pressure turbocharging on Diesel.
+With pulse turbocharging the exhaust gas for each cylinder is kept separate for as long as possible before it is fed into the turbine so that the exhaust gas enters the turbo as separate individual pulses from each cylinder.
 This speeds up the response of the turbo at low speeds and improves the turbos accelerating performance.